 Suggested Audit Procedures - Request the entire list of employees that are paid from School Nutrition funds and confirm that each individual is directly involved in the operation of the School Nutrition program.
 Salaries and benefits paid for anyone outside the LEA's School Nutrition department (example: maintenance department, finance department, technology department, human resources department, etc.) are unallowable.
-All LEA personnel paid from School Nutrition funds must appear on the School Nutrition program's Organization Chart.
-Local fund should refund all salary and benefits of any employee that has been inappropriately paid from School Nutrition funds.
+All LEA personnel paid from School Nutrition funds must appear on the School Nutrition program's organization chart.
+Local funds should refund all salaries and benefits of any employee that have been inappropriately paid by School Nutrition funds.